Mte90/espanso-typofixer/readme.md

 # How contribute

+The word database is not inside the various `typofixer-*` folder by language but inside the [words](https://github.com/Mte90/espanso-typofixer/tree/master/words) folder in a JSON format.

-With [manageterms-gui.py](https://github.com/Mte90/espanso-typofixer/blob/master/tools/manageterms-gui.py) you can have a nice UI to add a single term manually to a word file.
+With [manageterms-gui.py](https://github.com/Mte90/espanso-typofixer/blob/master/tools/manageterms-gui.py) you have a nice UI to add a single term manually to a word file.
 Next you can do a PR with your json with all the new words to this repository.
 This script requires `PyQT` installed.

 Otherwise if you have a CSV file with [csvtoterms.py](https://github.com/Mte90/espanso-typofixer/blob/master/tools/csvtoterms.py) you can add automatically to the JSON file.